jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/1-11  Introducing InstructLab.md

 ---

-We will see today that traditional methods for training an LLM and labourious, time consuming, and complicated.
+Traditional methods for training an LLMs are labourious, time consuming, and complicated.
 So the research team at IBM's Cambridge AI Model Research Lab - devised a new Methodology, called the Large-Scale Aulignment for ChatBots or LAB Method (which we will look at later) to enable anyone to contribute knowledge and skills to an LLM!

+---

 ![InstructLab](graphics/communitydrivenproject.png)